 - Natural dynamic effects – enhance your special moment with living light

-Be creative and personalise your lighting to suit your and your family’s lifestyle.
-From setting alarms to slowly wake up with light, to making the light change color with music beat, you can light any moment anywhere with Hue Go.
+Be creative and personalize your lighting to suit your and your family’s lifestyle.
+From setting alarms to slowly waking up with light, to make the light change color with a music beat, you can light any moment anywhere with Hue Go.

-Because the Hue Go lamp is wireless with a battery you are able to take this light anywhere, from any room, to outside or even a camping trip.
-With 3 hours of battery run time you will be set for any occasion.
-Or leave it plug in for a permanent lighting experience through your smart phone or tablet.
+Because the Hue Go lamp is wireless with a battery you are able to take this light anywhere, from any room to outside or even a camping trip.
+With 3 hours of battery runtime, you will be set for any occasion.
+Or leave it plugged in for a permanent lighting experience through your smartphone or tablet.

 These 3rd party apps can enable you to set timers and alarms, connect to a variety of other Hue lamps, and make your home come alive.
 You can dim the light, change colors, remotely connect from away from home, disco party, and match colors from the TV.

 You can control up to 50 Hue products on a single Philips Hue bridge (compatible with ZigBee certified and Wink network products).
 Or add a second Hue bridge to really expand your network.